kemitchell/writing.kemitchell.com/_drafts/Model-F.md

 - Computing
 ---

 On May 14, 2021, I paid the absurd sum of $433 United States dollars for a computer keyboard.
 Specifically, an IBM Model F reproduction from [modelfkeyboards.com](https://modelfkeyboards.com).
-The specs:

-- Model F62 ("Kishsaver")
-- Black Case
-- Regular, Unprinted Keys
-- Standard ANSI/ISO Layout
-- Plus Repair Kit
+Model F62 ("Kishsaver"), black case, regular unprinted keys, standard ANSI/ISO layout, with repair kit.
 Essentially, a 60% keyboard with [capacitive buckling spring switches](https://patents.google.com/patent/US4118611A/en) running QMK firmware.

 The keyboard shipped nearly a year later, on May 19, 2022.
 It arrived at my home in Oakland, California on May 27, 2022.
 A long wait.